 Are Small Business Loans Secured or Unsecured?

 Depending on the product and the lender, small business loans can be secured or unsecured.
 Secured loans require collateral, such as real estate, equipment, or inventory, that the lender can claim if the borrower defaults.
-This structure often applies to a traditional bank loan, where strong collateral reduces risk and can help secure better rates.
+This structure often applies to traditional bank loans, where strong collateral reduces risk and can help secure better rates.

 On the other hand, unsecured options rely on creditworthiness and cash flow rather than pledged assets.
 Many online lenders and cash advance providers offer these loans, though they typically come with higher costs to offset the increased risk.
 For business owners, the choice between secured and unsecured financing often comes down to balancing speed, cost, and available collateral.